Skip to content

 • launch-profiles remove deletes one launch-profile resource without deleting the referenced recipe.

 • Launch profiles authored here are recipe-backed and explicit.
-They are stored as the same kind of catalog object that backs easy project easy profile ..., but the explicit lane keeps the lower-level launch contract visible by intent.
+They are stored as the same kind of catalog object that backs easy project profile ..., but the explicit lane keeps the lower-level launch contract visible by intent.

 project credentials claude add|set notes: